Last updated: March 17, 2026 Originally published: November 24, 2025

 Export Gaps

-- Flashcards and Quizzes share via link only (no download)
+- Flashcards and Quizzes share via link only (no file download)

-- Interactive Audio conversations don’t transfer to downloads
+- Interactive Audio conversations don’t transfer to downloaded files

 - Video Overviews not available on mobile app